Luxury LA mansions threatened as fierce California wildfires rage

 Flames menacing art

-The acclaimed Getty arts institution — home to masterpieces including those by Edouard Manet — was closed until at least Thursday.
+The Getty arts institution—home to masterpieces including those by Edouard Manet— was closed until at least Thursday.

 Museum authorities tweeted that “air filtration systems are protecting the galleries from smoke.”

-The prestigious University of California, Los Angeles is near the same area and ended up evacuating, after students began the day wearing masks.
+The prestigious University of California, Los Angeles is near the same area and also ended up evacuating, after students began the day wearing masks.
+AFP

 Dozens of schools were closed, as was Santa Monica College.

-Just north in Ventura County the “Thomas” blaze continued unabated, after erupting in the hills of oak and scrub north of Santa Paula, powered by strong seasonal guests known as Santa Ana winds.
+Just north in Ventura County the “Thomas” blaze continued out of control, after erupting in the hills of oak and scrub north of Santa Paula, powered by strong seasonal guests known as Santa Ana winds.

-Fire departments from across the state had arrived to help battle the ferocious wildfires.

-Firefighters were also on the scene of the “Rye” fire — which had grown to 7,000 acres in the Santa Clarita area — as well as the “Creek” fire north of downtown Los Angeles that had grown to more than 11,000 acres.
+At least 4,000 firefighters were deployed across the entire fire zone, including on the scene of the “Rye” blaze—which had grown to 7,000 acres in the Santa Clarita area — as well as the “Creek” fire north of downtown Los Angeles that had grown to more than 11,000 acres.

 California Governor Jerry Brown declared a state of emergency over the area on Tuesday.